Evidence for whom: Do decision makers have the evidence they need to address inequalities?

 How can we improve research and use of evidence in conflict and post-conflict developing countries?

 To discuss what evidence exists, for whom and how it can help decision makers address gendered inequalities.
-3ie invites you to a one-day conference as part of the 3ie Washington Evidence Week on 27 April 2017 at the Beacon Hotel, Rhode Island Avenue, Washington, DC.
+3ie organised a one-day conference as part of the 3ie Washington Evidence Week on 27 April 2017 at the Beacon Hotel, Rhode Island Avenue, Washington, DC.

 Draft agenda for 3ie one-day conference, 27 April 2017, Thursday